-- Who is or has been in a social relationship of a romantic or intimate nature with the victim; and - Where the existence of such a relationship shall be determined based on a consideration of the following factors: - The length of the relationship; - The type of the relationship; and - The frequency of interaction between the persons involved in the relationship."
+- Who is or has been in a social relationship of a romantic or intimate nature with the victim; and - Where the existence of such a relationship shall be determined based on a consideration of the following factors: - The length of the relationship; - o The type of the relationship; and - o The frequency of interaction between the persons involved in the relationship."

-ECPI does not tolerate dating violence on campus or campus facilities, and the engagement in dating violence on ECPI grounds is sufficient cause for termination of employment or student enrollment as well as referral of the case to the appropriate legal authorities.
+ECPI does not tolerate dating violence on campus or at campus facilities, or University events.
+The engagement in dating violence on ECPI grounds is sufficient cause for termination of employment or student enrollment as well as referral of the case to the appropriate legal authorities.